Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Astrid.md

 However, this may create some problems if we have to recast to ints to rotate.
 I need to consider this.

 I also finished the function to parse byte[] bytes into byte[][] parsed (divided into rows of length 512 bits in order to make the next section of the algorithm easier).

+### 2025-05-20 - Modified padding & parsing

+I was absent from class today for a doctor's appointment, so I was only able to work from home.
+However, after conferring with Ivy, I decided that instead of returning a byte[][] object, I would return int[] bits that contained the individual bits and and int[][] parsed (also divided into rows of length 512 bits).
+This would help make the product of preprocessing compatible with the future steps involved in the sha256 algorithm.

+This required that I rewrite most of the helper functions I had been using.
+More importantly, I made use of the Integer.toBinaryString() function to find the binary values of certain ints.
+This function does not always return Strings of length 8, requiring some troubleshooting to ensure that the bits were inserted in the correct location in the array.

+At this point, I believe both the preprocessing and parsing functions are working.